 Hi there, folks!
 My name is George Simon and I’m striving to celebrate self-care in every season.

-I’m a 24 year-old Leo and a lover of the sweet and salty things in life.
+I’m a 25 year-old Leo and a lover of the sweet and salty things in life.
 I dabble in administration and management and tend to be logged into nine different Google accounts at once.
-My pronouns are they/them or she/her and I identify as queer.
+I proudly identify as queer.
 I like walking, writing, traveling, music, drag, fashion, cooking, theatre, film, reading, trying new things, and being a dog-mom to a pup named Stella.
-I was raised in New York and am currently splitting my time between Harlem and Peekskill.
+I was raised in New York and am moving to Wilmington, North Carolina.

 Why am I writing about self-care?
 Well, it all started from a place of true need.
-My world was changed in March 2018 when my fiancé cancelled our September wedding.
+My world was changed in March 2018 when my ex-fiancé cancelled our September wedding.
 We broke up and all of my future plans were scrapped.
 As someone who is a bit of a planner, this event shook me up and truly altered my life.

 The days, weeks, months that followed were (and are) challenging.
 I felt lost, but soon realized that I alone had and have the power to heal and move forward.
 I have to be my own best friend and trust my inner voice.
 I particularly realized this while traveling to Paris a few days after the break-up happened.